blimmer/ember-cli-server-variables/README.md

 This is handy when you need to dynamically insert variables from your application server, such as a session application token to communicate with your API or a user's location based on their request IP address.

 You can modify the blank `content` tags on your generated index.html file using a library like [Cheerio](https://github.com/cheeriojs/cheerio).

+## Compatibility

+* Ember.js v3.12 or above
+* Ember CLI v2.13 or above
+* Node.js v10 or above

 ## Usage
 You need to install and configure this add-on for it to work properly.